-Kraft Foods has awarded another large assignment to mcgarrybowen, sources said.
-This time, the iconic Oscar Mayer business moves to the shop in New York
+NEW YORK Kraft Foods has awarded another large assignment to mcgarrybowen, sources said.
+This time, the iconic Oscar Mayer business moves to the shop’s office in Chicago.

 Kraft spent slightly more than $80 million on Oscar Mayer ads last year and $23 million supporting the brand in Q1 ’09, per Nielsen.

 One of Kraft’s billion-dollar-selling brands, the business has been at WPP Group’s Ogilvy & Mather in Chicago for nearly two years.

 Reps at the client and shops involved could not immediately be reached for comment.

 Last week, Kraft shifted creative duties on its Kraft Singles and Philadelphia Cream Cheese brands to mcgarrybowen, eliminating Nitro – which had handled those assignments — from its agency roster.

 Ogilvy added the Oscar Mayer account, which had been at JWT, Chicago, after Kraft pulled about $130 million in business from Ogilvy’s corporate sibling.
 Nitro also joined Kraft’s roster in 2007, when it landed the Kraft Singles business (which had been at JWT) after a review.
 Nitro won Philadelphia Cream Cheese from JWT last year.